aarsonline/aarsonline.github.io/class1/gln/README.md

 The N-terminal catalytic domain of GlnRS closely resembles that of [GluRS-B](/class1/glu1/) , [GluRS-E](/class1/glu3/), and [GlxRS-A](/class1/glu2/) ,
 constituting subclass Ib (Perona  and Hadd 2012, Gomez et al., 2020).
-Their catalytic domains are characterized by an insertion within CP1, containing a loop flanked by two helices (SC1b IM), which may play a role in acceptor stem recognition  (Rath et al. 1998, Nureki et al. 2010).
+Their catalytic domains are characterized by an insertion within CP1, containing a loop flanked by two helices (SC1b IM), which may play a role in tRNA acceptor stem recognition  (Rath et al. 1998, Nureki et al. 2010).
 Its $\beta$-barrel anticodon binding domain is located at the C-terminal end (Rould et al. 1991) and is homologous with that of GlxRS-A and GluRS-E.
 However it is distinct from the bacterial form GluRS-B, which instead has an $\alpha$-helical anticodon binding domain.
 Members of subclass Ib, alongside [ArgRS](/class1/arg/) and  [LysRS-I](/class1/lys/), require the presence of tRNA to catalyze activation of the amino acid substrate (Dubois et al. 2005).

-In *Deinococcus radiodurans*, GlnRS was shown to contain a C-terminal helical domain homologous to the Yqey domain found in tRNA-dependent amidotransferases (Deniziak et al., 2007) which is also found as an N-terminal appendeage to many eukaryotic GlnRS enzymes (Hadd et al. 2014), where it is required for the assembly of the MARS complex (Kim et al. 2000).
+In *Deinococcus radiodurans*, GlnRS was shown to contain a C-terminal helical domain homologous to the Yqey domain found in tRNA-dependent amidotransferases (Deniziak et al., 2007), which is also found as an N-terminal appendage to many eukaryotic GlnRS enzymes (Hadd et al. 2014), where it is required for the assembly of the MARS complex (Kim et al. 2000).
 It may also contribute to the enzyme's ability to discriminate against tRNA$^\text{Glu}$ (Hadd et al. 2014).